-To allow businesses time to adjust to the new requirements, there will be a transition period up until 1 January 2022, during which you will be able to continue to use the CE mark in Great Britain.
+For businesses requiring time to adjust to the new requirements, there will be a transition period up until 1 January 2022, during which you will be able to continue to use the CE mark in Great Britain.
 There is no reciprocal transition for the EU.

-From 1 January 2021, if you apply the UKCA marking, then you must meet all of the requirements of the UKCA regulations.
+From 1 January 2021, if you apply the UKCA marking, you must meet all of the UKCA regulations' requirements.

 After 1 January 2021, you must use the new UKCA marking immediately if all of the following apply:

-- The product is covered by legislation which requires the UKCA marking
+- The product is covered by legislation that requires the UKCA marking

 - The product requires mandatory third-party conformity assessment

 - A conformity assessment has been carried out by a UK based Notified Body and you haven’t transferred your conformity assessment files from your UK body to an EU-27 recognized Notified Body before 1 January 2021